ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: EXPERIMENTS

 \subsubsection{Implementation details.}

 For the MNIST T-Shirt dataset constructed by \citet{siss}, we directly employ the pretrained model provided by them.
 The pretrained models for CelebA‑HQ and CIFAR‑10 are adopted from \citet{ddpm}.
-We use Stable Diffusion v1.4 for experiments.
+For Stable Diffusion, we use v1.4 for experiments.
 The noise injection intensity for SSCD calculation is set to \(t=T/4\), consistent with \citet{siss}.
 In our experiments, unless otherwise stated, we set the hyperparameter \(k\) in our method to \(10\) and adjust \(\lambda\) in each dataset so that the unlearning term and the regularization term are of similar order of magnitude.
 The hyperparameters for the other methods are set according to their original works.
+Since Stable Diffusion v1.4 is a latent diffusion model that performs the diffusion process in the latent space, in this experiment our method searches for \(k\)-nearest neighbors in the latent space to ensure consistency with the theoretical analysis.
+For all other experiments with non-latent diffusion models, the \(k\)-nearest neighbors are defined in the pixel domain.